8 Tips to Keep Pets Safe and Happy while Camping

 Before you set off for your camping trip, it’s essential to understand how your dog behaves when taken outdoors and assess their readiness for the adventure.

-If you are dealing with a daring and aggressive doggy, you’ll always need to keep them in check.
+If you have a daring and aggressive dog, you’ll always need to keep it in check.
 You can achieve this by keeping your dog on a pet lead.

 Dogs that love long walks benefit more from hiking than a car or RV camping trip.

-One of the best ways to know whether your dog will adapt to camp life is by taking them on a few day trips before embarking on an extended camping trip.
+One of the best ways to know whether your dog will adapt to camp life is to take it on a few day trips before embarking on an extended camping trip.

 You can also pitch a tent in the backyard and bring your dog nearby to see how they react towards the camping set-up.